Sultani2023/Sultani2023/README.md

 ## ✨ About Me

 - 📍 Based in Afghanistan
-- 🎯 Passionate about building real-world apps
+- 🎯 Passionate about building impactful applications
-- 📚 Always learning & improving
+- 📚 Lifelong learner and tech explorer
-- 🤝 Open to collaboration
+- 🤝 Open to collaboration and mentorship